American Caesar (book)

 American Caesar: Douglas MacArthur, 1880–1964 is a 1978 biography of General of the Army Douglas MacArthur by American historian William Manchester.

-Manchester paints a sympathetic but balanced portrait of MacArthur, praising the general for what he calls his military genius, administrative skill, and personal bravery, while criticizing his vanity, paranoia, and tendency toward insubordination.
-As the title suggests, Manchester's central thesis is that MacArthur was an analogue of Julius Caesar, a proposition he supports by comparing their purported great intellect, brilliant strategic generalship, political ambition, magnanimity as conquerors, and shared tragic flaw of hubris.
+Manchester paints a sympathetic but balanced portrait of MacArthur, praising the general for his military accomplishments, administrative skill, and personal bravery, while criticizing his vanity, paranoia, and tendency toward insubordination.
+As the title suggests, Manchester's central thesis is that MacArthur was an analogue of Julius Caesar, a proposition he supports by comparing their intellectual capacity, brilliant strategic generalship, political ambition, magnanimity as conquerors, and propensity for hubris.

 It was made into a series in 1983 hosted by John Huston.